 b. progressive "education for democracy" from John Dewey (1859-1952); now combined with Rogerian "non-directive" philosophy (see L.5)

 c results: widespread illiteracy & anarchy; goal is one-world state

-d. students motivated by seltism, future utility of studies, getting along with peers. instant self-gratification (drugs, sex)
+d. students motivated by selfism, future utility of studies, getting along with peers, instant self-gratification (drugs, sex)

 e. system's impersonalism, broken homes lead to meaninglessness, suicide

 C. Specific Problems

 1. moral relativism in climate of "neutrality" about values

 2. whole system has lost public support; educational excellence no longer valued

 3. academic curriculum watered down; invasion of student/family privacy